Our oral rehydration mix comes handy when traveling, training, racing, partying and anytime you need to get your body back on balance.

-Ultimately, our Rescue Hydration Mix with its high sodium and relatively low sugar content is designed to improve the absorption of water and electrolytes back into the body.
-At 1500 mg of sodium per liter, our Rescue Hydration Mix has about twice the sodium of our Exercise Hydration Mix (720 mg Na+/L) and about half as much sodium as our Hyper Hydration Mix (3500 mg Na+/L).
-Given that sweat sodium can be highly variable (7), for those who lose more sodium than either our Exercise Hydration Mix or other sports drink formulas provide, our Rescue Hydration Mix can be a great way to replace lost sodium especially after a bout of exercise that causes a large fluid and sodium loss.
+Ultimately, our Wellness Hydration Mix with its high sodium and relatively low sugar content is designed to improve the absorption of water and electrolytes back into the body.
+At 1500 mg of sodium per liter, our Wellness Hydration Mix has about twice the sodium of our Sport Hydration Mix (800 mg Na+/L) and about half as much sodium as our Hyper Hydration Mix (3500 mg Na+/L).
+Given that sweat sodium can be highly variable (7), for those who lose more sodium than either our Sport Hydration Mix or other sports drink formulas provide, our Wellness Hydration Mix can be a great way to replace lost sodium especially after a bout of exercise that causes a large fluid and sodium loss.

 1. End preventable deaths: Global Action Plan for Prevention and Control of Pneumonia and Diarrhoea.
 World Health Organization / The United Nations Children’s Fund (UNICEF), 2013.